Five Solutions to the Problems Raised by Seaspiracy

 Netflix’s Seaspiracy shows us that millions of animals living in the seas and oceans are suffering from problematic human interaction with aquatic life.
 Fish, mammals, sea birds, and other aquatic life are being killed in huge numbers.
 This is destroying the biodiversity that existed in the marine ecosystem and threatening its collapse.

-Seaspiracy has shown us all the issues and problems surrounding marine life, now it is on us to find the solutions to these problems.
+Seaspiracy has shown us many of the issues and problems surrounding marine life, now it is on us to find the solutions to these problems.
 Fortunately, many of the solutions already exist.
-But they need our support to have the impact required to save marine life everywhere.
+But these solutions need our support to have the impact required to save marine life everywhere.

 We need to take action for the sake of the sea life that are too often forgotten.
 Our planet cannot survive without a healthy existence of the oceans and seas.
 The human species cannot survive without the presence of marine life.